wangziqi2013/wangziqi2013.github.io/_posts/2018-05-30-Reduced-HTM.markdown

 between the two samples; (3) ensures no write back takes place after the bt is acquired.
 Together, they ensure that all unlock operations happened between transaction begin and the second sampling are with a smaller or equal transaction ID.
 In this case, the read operation serializes the current transaction after the committing transaction by reading their values.

+The RH1 algorithm extends TL2 by executing part of its phases as an atomic transaction.
+The hardware path executes load instructions without instrumentation.
+Store instructions are instrumented such that the version is also updated speculatively with the data.
+The next version is obtained at begin time using Global Value library